SomeWeekendReading/someweekendreading.github.io/_posts/2022-03-18-lessons-vs-another-booster.md

 > preventable.
 I wouldn't be able to sleep at night if I were responsible for that," Topol
 > said.

 I'm sure Republicans sleep just fine.
-Just like Dracula.
+Like, you know, Dracula.
 And Joe Manchin, for that matter.

 ## Pfizer and Moderna booster applications